On Behalf: Knowing the Voice of Advocacy

 Advocates understand that where people are oppressed is the ground where the most holy and beautiful aspects of Jesus break through.
 Where there is injustice, there is space for advocacy.
 If you have a voice, use it; this is a call for us all, not merely Malala or Martin.
 It is only through listening to the oppressed and then raising our voices on their behalf that we will ever find justice, find land restored, find the dehumanized returned to their humanity, and find humankind brought back to itself.
 In doing so we take on the image of Christ, who first interceded for and daily advocates for us.

-Sarah is a Costa Mesa-based writer who desires to revisit and invest in areas where there is confusion or uncertainty.
+Sarah is a writer currently based in Madison, WI who desires to revisit and invest in areas where there is confusion or uncertainty.
 She hopes to use her words to bring about clarity and believes the intersection of simplicity and artistry is where our best work is found.
-She is the Editorial Intern at Nations Media.